Translating Genomics to Patient Care

 That’s much more complex than it sounds.
 “We have to find where it happened,” De said.
 “Was it in the DNA, which is our genetic code or blueprint?
 Or was it in messenger RNA?
 Or in the proteins through which a genetic trait is actually expressed?”
-De and Dey are the among the “behind the scenes” experts in Avera’s genomic medicine program, led by Brian Leyland-Jones, MB BS, PhD.
+De and Dey are the among the “behind the scenes” experts in Avera’s genomic medicine program.
 Once they have a computer analysis of a patient’s genomic sequencing, they can study the specific genetic changes that took place between normal DNA and cancer DNA.

 Their next step is searching the published literature – what they call “50 years of information that our collective brain has produced,” Dey said.
 Not their brains alone, but their colleagues from throughout the years and across the globe.

 “We see a picture develop.
 Some parts are shady, and some parts are clear.
 The clear part gives us direction as to where the tumor is heading,” Dey said.
 “The shady part remains.
 That’s where research comes in.
 We put our sweat and toil toward making that shady part clear.
 The ideal day when we know the total picture is the day when we’ll know how to make happy endings.”

 De and Dey are not as concerned about where the cancer originates – for example, the breast or the ovary – as they are about the genetic changes that have taken place.
 “Cancer is a genetic disease.
 We know that if we can find out the driver for a particular cancer in an individual patient, we then can figure out the precise way to treat the disease customized for that particular patient.
 The daunting task is to identify the driver mutations for the particular tumor in the context of alterations of many other genes occurring simultaneously in the tumor mass and to choose the perfect drug to target that driver gene,” De said.

 Search and destroy